 Q: When is the course?

-A: We hold our courses on Saturday mornings at 8am, please arrive a few minutes early.
+A: We hold our courses on Saturday and Sunday mornings at 8am, please arrive at least 10 minutes early.
 Non-Restricted courses are 8 hours and Restricted courses are 6 hours in length as required by the RCMP.
 Total course time does not include testing time, expect an additional 1-2 hours for testing time.
-Call or email us for our next upcoming course date.
+You can see our upcoming course dates and sign up online here.

 Q: Do I need to study before the course?